hyperledger-labs/agora-unknown_order/README.md

 problem as much as injecting lots of dependencies and mixing licenses which is not a good idea.
 This also forces the user to understand what tradeoffs they are making when they select a specific implementation.
 For example, some implementations may not be constant time versus others which is important when used for cryptographic purposes.

+When using `features=openssl` or `features=gmp`, the constant time implementations are used if available.

 ## Examples